-Welcome to my workshop!
-Here, you’ll find all sorts of images and info about gear I’m currently working on, or about to work on.
+Welcome to my workshop.
+Here, you’ll find images and information about hi-fi equipment I’m currently working on, or about to start.

 On the bench now or recently include a Krell KSA100S, Rogue audio Sphinx integrated, two Accuphase M-60 monoblock amplifiers, two stunning Marantz integrated amps – a PM-6 and a PM-8, Denon DP-62L DD turntable, Krell KAV150, Technics SE-9060 power amp, an amazing Technics ST-9600 tuner, Sansui BA-F1 and CA-F1 pre and power amps, Technics SL-1200 and SL-1600 turntables and many more.